 In addition to the aforementioned compensatory damages, a court may also choose to impose punitive damages.
 Punitive damages are appropriate in situations where a party’s intentional, reckless, or grossly negligent actions result in a wrongful death.
 These damages serve to punish the offending party, as well as discourage others from behaving similarly in the future.

-At Morgan & Morgan, our attorneys understand the hardships a family faces after a wrongful death, and are dedicated to seeking fair compensation for these individuals.
-To learn more about your legal options following an unexpected death, please contact our Florida wrongful death lawyers by filling out our free, no-obligation case review form.
+At Morgan & Morgan, our attorneys understand the hardships a family faces after a wrongful death and are dedicated to seeking fair compensation for these individuals.
+To learn more about your legal options following an unexpected death, contact us today by filling out our free, no-obligation case review form